 Do I have to register for Recruitment with IFC or Panhellenic?
 What about Intake?

 Yes.
 You must be registered to participate.
 Registration is exclusively online.
 You cannot register by phone or by mail.
 To participate in NPHC Intake you have to sign up and attend the Greek Forum at the beginning of each semester to be eligible for that respective semester.

 What does it mean to “maximize my choices?”

-This phrase applies mostly to NPC affiliated sorority Recruitment.
+This phrase applies mostly to NPC affiliated sorority recruitment.
 The process is one of mutual selection, which means the Potential New Member chooses the sorority and the sorority chooses them.
-In order to have the best chances of joining a sorority, or to maximize your choices, you should: 1) go into the process open to all nine groups 2) have letters of recommendations to all nine sororities and 3) choose the highest number of parties you can go back to during Formal Recruitment.
+In order to have the best chances of joining a sorority, or to maximize your choices, you should: Be open to all ten groups and choose the highest number of parties you can go back to during Formal Recruitment.
 The Gamma Chi’s will educate the participants more on this procedure throughout the fall.